elegans-io/calc_es_lda/README.md

 Usage: Generate a reduced W2V model by selecting only the vectors of the words used in the dataset [options]

-  --help                   prints this usage text --hostname <value>       the hostname of the elasticsearch instance  default: localhost --port <value>           the port of the elasticsearch instance  default: 9200 --group_by_field <value>
+  --help                   prints this usage text --inputfile <value>      the file with sentences (one per line), when specified elasticsearch is not used  default: None --hostname <value>       the hostname of the elasticsearch instance  default: localhost --port <value>           the port of the elasticsearch instance  default: 9200 --group_by_field <value>
                            group the search results by field e.g. conversation, None => no grouping  default: None --search_path <value>    the search path on elasticsearch e.g. <index name>/<type name>  default: jenny-en-0/question --query <value>          a json string with the query  default: { "fields":["question", "answer", "conversation", "index_in_conversation", "_id" ] }
-  --stopwordFile <value>   filepath for a list of stopwords.
-Note: This must fit on a single machine.  default: Some(stopwords/en_stopwords.txt)
-  --used_fields <value>    list of fields to use for LDA, if more than one they will be merged  default: List(question, answer)
+  --stopwordsFile <value>  filepath for a list of stopwords.
+Note: This must fit on a single machine.  default: None --used_fields <value>    list of fields to use for LDA, if more than one they will be merged  default: List(question, answer)
-  --inputfile <value>      the file with the model --outputfile <value>     the output file  default: /tmp/w2v_model.txt
+  --inputmodel <value>     the file with the model --outputfile <value>     the output file  default: /tmp/w2v_model.txt
 ```